angadhn/angadhn.github.io/_opinions/Post10.md

 Just because energy is itself freely available doesn’t mean that we can manufacture distribution technologies without resource accumulation, which inevitably requires capital and agency.
-Capital is a basis for enabling agency to create these energy abundance technologies just as much as good will/intentions.
+Today, capital is a basis for enabling agency to create these energy abundance technologies just as much as good will/intentions.
 This capital can come from bureaucractic governments, which are slow, or private capital, which can be fast- both can be to a detriment{%sidenote "Bureaucracy" "Which is why we need